Do you need to sell the home? What is a divorce buyout?

 Do I pay taxes on a home buyout?

 The Good news is the buyout in a divorce is not a taxable event for either spouse.
-You can read more about Capital gains taxes and when you should worry about them.

 The Gifford Group can connect you with both Local Lenders, and Local Attorneys that can help through this process.
 Are searching for a new home after the buyout, let us assist you and help you with that timeframe so it does not become community property again.